steamos-community/stephensons-rocket/README.md

 Known issues
 ============
-Possible issue with firmware loading on Realtek network cards
+* Possible issue with firmware loading on Realtek network cards.
+* 3D support is broken in Big Picture Mode itself and in 32-bit games in VirtualBox.
+This is a flaw in the Debian packaging of the VirtualBox guest drivers.

 How can I help?
 ===============